Fundaciongrupoal/copyrightly.io/README.md

  - Evidences can be also added to **Complaints**.
  - Implement a **[Token Curated Registry](https://medium.com/@tokencuratedregistry/a-simple-overview-of-token-curated-registries-84e2b7b19a06) (TCR)** of **Evidences** supporting **Manifestations** and **Complaints**.
- To add an evidence, an amount of the **CLY token** has to be **staked**.
+ To add evidence, an amount of the **CLY token** has to be **staked**.
- Moreover, anyone (the curators) can also mint some CLY and stake it to support an evidence, with the opportunity of winning additional
+ Moreover, anyone (the curators) can also mint some CLY and stake it to support a piece of evidence, with the opportunity of winning additional
- CLY if they support an evidence of a winning manifestation or claim... but the risk of loosing it otherwise.
+ CLY if they support evidence of a winning manifestation or claim... but the risk of losing it otherwise.

 ## Table of Contents